Semi-topologization in motivic homotopy theory and applications: Recollection of motivic homotopy theory

-\begin{thm}$($\cite[Theorem~2.34]{Jardine1}, \cite[Lemma~2.3.6]{Morel}$)$ The above classes of Nisnevich local weak-equivalences, cofibrations and Nisnevich fibrations define a proper simplicial closed model structure on $\Spt (S)$.
-An object $E$ is cofibrant if and only if the structure maps $\sigma_n: S^1 \wedge E_n \to E_{n+1}$ are monomorphisms and an object $F$ is Nisnevich fibrant if and only if each $F_n$ is a Nisnevich fibrant motivic space and the adjoint of the structure maps $\wt{\sigma}_n :E_n \to \Omega_s^1 E_{n+1}$ are Nisnevich local weak-equivalences. \end{thm}
+\begin{thm}[{\cite[Theorem~2.34]{Jardine1}, \cite[Lemma~2.3.6]{Morel}}] The above Nisnevich local weak-equivalences, cofibrations and Nisnevich fibrations define a proper simplicial closed model structure on $\Spt (S)$.
+An object $E$ is cofibrant if and only if the maps $S^1 \wedge E_n \to E_{n+1}$ are monomorphisms.
+An object $E$ is Nisnevich fibrant if and only if each $E_n$ is a Nisnevich fibrant pointed motivic space and the adjoint maps $E_n \to \Omega_s^1 E_{n+1}$ are Nisnevich local weak-equivalences. \end{thm}